RadoslawKieronski/DevOpsJenkins/AWS/README.md

-# Extracting MYSQL database backup and placing it on the AWS S3 Bucket
+# Extracting MYSQL database backup and placing it to the AWS S3 Bucket

 1st part: remote-host container is going to connect to db container and extract mysql backup from remote-host (by using db container) and finally make database backup to AWS S3 bucket.(1-7)